maralohde/snippets/README.md

 - **snippy_loop.sh:** loop for automatic snippy analysis for multiple fastas.
 Comparison against illumina fasta.

 ## Code blocks
-Usefull and tested code blocks for multiple programs.
+Useful and tested code blocks for multiple programs.
 Could be used for further pipelines.